-Deferral of Commencement: The Enrolment Fee is non-refundable, and students are not required to pay an additional application fee when re-commencing the course.
+Deferral of Commencement: The Enrolment Fee has a non-refundable part, and students are not required to pay an additional application fee when re-commencing the course.

 Suspension of Studies: All suspension of studies for compassionate or compelling reasons may be eligible for fee transfer to a new term.
-For any other reason for the suspension of studies will attract 10% term fees.
+For any other reason for the suspension of studies will attract 10% term fees for admin and processing.